Franklin Gutiérrez: Cleveland Indians

-In 2005, Gutiérrez posted a .261 batting average and 42 RBI for Akron, and hit .254 with seven RBI in 19 games with Triple-A Buffalo (then affiliated with the Indians).
+In 2005, Gutiérrez posted a .261 batting average, 11 home runs, and 42 RBI in 95 games for Akron, and hit .254 with 7 RBI in 19 games with the Triple-A Buffalo Bisons.
 Between his two minor league stops, he stole 16 bases in 22 attempts.
-He was among the players that the Indians called up when major league rosters expanded on August 31.
+Gutiérrez was called up by the Indians when major league rosters expanded on August 31.
+He made his major league debut that day against the Detroit Tigers, appearing as a pinch runner in the ninth inning of a 4–3 loss.
+Gutiérrez played in seven games with Cleveland to close out the season, mainly serving as a late-game defensive replacement or pinch runner.